eerimoq/pumbaa/docs/library-reference/pumbaa/simba.rst

 .. function:: simba.fs_call(command)

-   Call given file system command.
-The output is written to the debug port and can not be captured in Python.
+   Returns the output of given file system command.
+Raises OSError if the command is missing or fails to execute.

 .. function:: simba.fs_format(path)